-Our portfolio licensed from BCM also includes a provisional application related to our ALVR109 product candidate and methods of treating COVID-19 and other coronavirus infections using the same.
-Any patents that may issue from this patent application are expected to expire in 2041, absent any patent term adjustments or extensions.
+Our portfolio licensed from BCM also includes provisional applications related to our ALVR109 product candidate and methods of treating COVID-19 and other coronavirus infections using the same.
+Any patents that may issue from the patent applications in this family are expected to expire in 2041, absent any patent term adjustments or extensions.

 Our portfolio further includes other patent families related to our VST technologies.
-For example, our portfolio includes one patent family consisting of two pending U.S. provisional applications related to our process of selecting donors for VST generation and our methods of matching patients with suitable VST cell lines; one patent family with pending patent applications directed to methods of identifying peptides that are likely to be immunogenic; and one patent family consisting of patents and pending patent applications with claims directed to methods of rapidly expanding T cells.
-Patents in the T cell expansion family are expected to expire in 2032, and any patents that may issue from the immunogenicity family or from the provisional applications are expected to expire in 2036 and 2040, respectively, absent any patent term adjustments or extensions.
+For example, our portfolio includes one patent family consisting of a pending PCT application related to our process of selecting donors for VST generation and our methods of matching patients with suitable VST cell lines; one patent family with pending patent applications directed to methods of identifying peptides that are likely to be immunogenic; and one patent family consisting of patents and pending patent applications with claims directed to methods of rapidly expanding T-cells.
+Patents in the T-cell expansion family are expected to expire in 2032, and any patents that may issue from the immunogenicity family or from the pending PCT application are expected to expire in 2036 and 2040, respectively, absent any patent term adjustments or extensions.